almayor/reddit-mods-dataset/README.md

 <details>
 <summary><code>simple_graph.gexf</code></summary></br>
   A multigraph where nodes are subreddits and edges are moderators.
 Unlike `multi_graph.gexf`, here a pair of subreddits is connected by at most a single edge.
 Each edge carries an addition property, called `weight`, which reflected how many moderators there are in common.
 An edge label is a list of all moderators in common, separated by commas.

+  It is useful because programs, such as GePhi, don't support multigraphs.

 <hr>
 </details>